 Overall | 10h45min ±25min |

 The bike was slow.
-Much slower than I thought.
+Significantly slower than I thought.
 And the run was slow, too.
 But it was a hot day and every one was probably a good thirty minutes slower than expected.

 In the end, it bought me sixth in the age group.
 That was seriously good news!
 It looks like I end up at 161 overall (out of 1,443 finishers / 1,711 starters) with a 15% drop rate.